IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasNodes(GraphQLNode[] nodes)` - Returns true if there is at least one node from the provided array.
 Otherwise returns false.

 `Boolean hasNodes()` - Returns true if there is at least one child node in the current fragment.
 Otherwise returns false.

+`Boolean hasDirectives()` - Returns true if there is at least one directive for the current fragment.
+Otherwise returns false.

 `GraphQLFragmentNode withField(String field)` - Adds a new field to the fragment.